-I cannot reset my caliper pistons.
+I cannot reset my calliper pistons.
 What now?

-If you're having difficulty resetting the position of your caliper pistons it is probably because your brake has been filled with too much brake fluid.
+If you're having difficulty resetting the position of your calliper pistons it is probably because your brake has been filled with too much brake fluid.

 The brake system can become over-filled if a brake bleed is performed without resetting the pistons.
 The most obvious example of this is when a bleed is carried out with part worn brake pads in situ.